-This a sweet red bean soup is made with red adzuki beans sweetened with rock sugar and flavoured with dried citrus peel.
+This is a sweet red bean soup that is made with adzuki beans and flavoured with dried citrus peel.
 It is a popular Chinese dessert that can be served hot, chilled, or even frozen as an ice block.
 This recipe has virtually no prep or soaking time, and using a pressure cooker you can make this in half an hour.

 I was lucky to grow up with two cultures, Scottish and Cantonese, which meant exposure to two very different types of desserts.
 On the Scottish side it was nearly always pudding, and on the Cantonese side it was tang sui.
 Tang sui literally translates to sugar water, and it’s a category of sweet soup-based desserts.